nkaushal99/docs-diff/README.md

 ---

-The Web app allows users to compare two documents at once, highlighting any textual differences between the two.
+Based on the **Event-driven Microservices architecture**, this web-app allows users to compare two documents at once, highlighting any textual differences between the two.

 ![Docs Diff](documentation/diff.png)